 Should a student desire to change the membership of the DSAC, she/he should first talk with his/her advisor and then notify the Director of Graduate Studies of the proposed change.
-The student will then circulate the Request for Changes to the PhD Doctoral Student Advisory Committee Form to the affected committee members for the required signatures and return to the graduate programs office.
+The student will then circulate the Request for Changes to the PhD Doctoral Student Advisory Committee Form (found on the Intranet) to the affected committee members for the required signatures and return to the graduate programs office.

-1.5.5 Meetings with the Doctoral Student Advisory Committee
+1.5.4 Meetings with the Doctoral Student Advisory Committee

-DSAC meetings before the student has advanced to pre-candidacy can be convened.
-The student should convene a meeting with the Members of the DSAC (either as a group or individually) as often as is necessary to make satisfactory progress in the development of her/his dissertation proposal and dissertation research, but at least once a year.
+The student should organize a meeting with the Members of the DSAC as often as is necessary to make satisfactory progress in the development of her/his dissertation proposal and dissertation research, and at least once a year following the CPA defense.
 DSAC meetings must be held once the Advisor, in association with the PAC, certifies that significant progress has been made with the preparation of the proposal.
-The student and the DSAC are required to meet at least one time as a group at least one month prior to the Dissertation Proposal Defense.
-A Doctoral Student Advisory Committee Report form must be filed with graduate programs office for each meeting.
-(See Appendix E.)
+The student and the DSAC are required to meet at least one time as a group at least one month (within the 9 month academic calendar) before the Dissertation Proposal Defense.
+A Doctoral Student Advisory Committee Report (found on the Intranet) form must be submitted to the graduate programs office for each meeting.
+The Department does not allow DSAC meetings in the summer term.
+For an exception to this policy, students must first confirm that all existing committee members are available and willing to participate in a summer meeting.
+The advisor must then write to the Department Chair and Graduate Director asking for a summer meeting as an exception to the policy.